Hello! My name is Witticaster and this is my personal website, where I archive my drawings and show off all the stuff I get up to.

 I grew up as a U.S. military brat, spending half of my childhood overseas.
 Unfortunately, at that age, I didn’t really appreciate getting to live in all these cool countries.
 I just felt super stressed out that we had to move all the time and that I kept losing all my friends.
 My solution was to retreat hard into fictional and digital worlds that could not be so easily snatched away.
 Books and video games could come with me in a box, and online friends would stay in touch even if I moved.
 I spent most of my childhood plugged into video games and online communities, frequenting DeviantArt, Oekaki boards, Gaia Online, and Neopets.
 I was a very stereotypical nerd shutin, but I liked it that way.

-We lived in Japan for four years when I was young, and it really changed my life.
+We lived in Japan when I was young, and it really changed my life.
 My art style became suffused with anime sparkly eyes, and I learned the Japanese language fairly well.
 After we left, I dragged my old interests along with me and became a huge weeaboo.
 During middle school, my friends and I wore our Naruto headbands to class so consistently that the faculty decided they had to be some kind of gang symbol and banned us from wearing them.

 Japan also introduced me to Pokemon, which became my passion for most of my childhood.
 When I was about 9 years old, I used my mom’s drag-‘n-drop webpage builder to make a Pokemon fan site.
 My project turned out how you might expect: the very worst parts of ’90’s web design as interpreted by an elementary schooler.
 I named it “Mew’s Hangout” and proudly sent it off into the World Wide Web.
 It was ghastly, but it was fun to make, and oddly enough people started visiting and paying attention to it.
 It even got featured in a Nintendo magazine!
 Before long, the drag-‘n-drop features weren’t enough for my needs, so I began teaching myself how to code so I could expand it.
 At its peak, it brought in over 1,000 unique visitors every day, and it led me to pursue a career in web development after I graduated high school.